Ch3lLIST4/CTF-Writeups-2019/picoCTF-2019/1_wanna_b3_a_r0ck5tar.md

 I just used [this website](https://codewithrockstar.com/online) just like the previous rockstar challenge.

 But now you'll notice that something's not right.
 Every time we hit compile and run, an alert box pops up.
 This is because it is asking for a user input.
-So we get rid of the ```Listen``` function and those variables and codes that are related.
+So we get rid of the ```Listen``` function and those ```if else``` functions that require the same variables.

 ```
 Fixed code: